TanStack/query/docs/react/guides/migrating-to-react-query-4.md

 ### The `src/react` directory was renamed to `src/reactjs`

 Previously, React Query had a directory named `react` which imported from the `react` module.
-This could cause problems with some Jest configurations, resulting in errors when running tests like:
+This could cause problems with some test configurations, resulting in errors when running tests like:

 ```
 TypeError: Cannot read property 'createContext' of undefined